-When looking at buying a used bike there is always the very real risk of getting ripped off.
-The bike could be useless, worthless or riddled with problems and a dark past.
+When looking at buying a used bike, there is a very real risk of getting ripped off.
+The bike could be useless, worthless, or riddled with problems and a dark past.

-There is a lot more to it than picking one at random and running with it. here we will provide you with the knowledge you need to choose the right service and make the fullest use of it.
+There is more to it than picking one at random and running with it.
+Here we will provide you with the knowledge you need to choose the right service and use it fully.

-The HPI Check is a vehicle history and status report provided by a third party company.
-It is a valuable tool which can tell you a lot of things about a vehicle outright and indicate other things to be mindful of.
+The HPI Check is a vehicle history and status report from a third-party company.
+It is a valuable tool that can tell you a lot of things about a vehicle outright and indicate other things to be mindful of.

 This is a combination of factors such as

 - Whether the seller owns it/ has a legal right to sell it.

 - Whether it’s the bike they say it is.

 - Details which will determine how honest and accurate their description of the bike is.

 - What sort of people may have owned the bike in the past.

 Based on our comparison of common providers, our pick is HPICheck.com.